Successful candidates for the MFE Program will have a strong background in

 For students who have not taken a math course in more than 5 years, we do recommend some type of refresher course in order to excel in the program.

-Prior experience in computer programming and familiarity with computational and management tools.
+Coursework or experience in computer programming and familiarity with computational and management tools.

 A strong quantitative background including multivariate calculus, linear algebra, partial differential equations, numerical analysis and advanced statistics and probability.